bernie-skipole/indipydriver/docs/source/usage/example2.rst

     from indipydriver import (IPyDriver, Device,
                               LightVector, LightMember,
-                              getProperties, newLightVector
+                              getProperties, newLightVector,
+                              setNumberVector
                              )

     # Other vectors, members and events are available, this example only imports those used.

     # In this example, rather than simulating the control with global variables and top
-    # level functions, all the hardware control is put in a class.
+    # level functions, the hardware control is put in a class.

     class WindowControl: